ben-eb/colormin/README.md

 ```

 colormin works for rgb, rgba, hsl, hsla, hex & css color keywords.
 See more
-example output in the [tests](test.js).
-Note that colormin does not convert
+example output in the [tests](src/__tests__/index.js).
+Note that colormin does
-invalid CSS colors; it is not a color validator itself.
+not convert invalid CSS colors, as it is not a color validator.

 ## Contributing

 Pull requests are welcome.
 If you add functionality, then please add unit tests
 to cover it.

 ## License